AdaCore/ada-traits-containers/README.md

 ## Compiling

-The library itself is pure Ada code, and only requires a working compiler to be available in your environment.
+The library itself is pure Ada code, and only requires a working Ada compiler to be available in your environment.

 This library comes with a testsuite which measures the performance of the various variants of the containers, and compares them with